 Released in 2017, his haunting debut album, “Confession Blues” was considered for Best Self-Produced Blues Album by the International Blues Challenge.
 Garrett also won the Ozark Blues Challenge on two separate occasions: as a solo artist (2016) and with a band (2015).

 Garrett’s storytelling ability will keep his audience guessing – and this has been key to his early success.
 Whether he’s telling the tale of a wanderer skipping town in “It’s a Long Way Down the Mississippi,” or a stricken soul suffering the loss of social media in “Facebook Is Dead,” Garrett combines humor, surprise, and most importantly – honesty.

 “I think about honesty every time I perform,” Garrett says.

 Cautioned by his first guitar teacher in his hometown of Springdale, AR to “not listen to shitty music,” Garrett limits his musical influences to brilliant peers and legends.
-Garrett’s latest album, Town on the Mountain – an acoustic collaboration with a country-folk duo – demonstrates his versatility across genre.
+Garrett’s latest album, Town on the Mountain – an acoustic collaboration with a country-folk duo – demonstrates his versatility across genres.